 Certainly, gambling traditionally has been viewed as a “bad guy” when it comes to link spam.
 We’re still the go-to spam example in a lot of SEO articles you’ll see online.

-Links are just as important as they’ve always been, but nobody smart wants to get in touch with some guy who owns a casino-related PBN any more.
-We put a huge amount of effort into creating consistent, quality content, and the kind of links that earns are so much more beneficial.
+Links are just as important as they’ve always been, but nobody smart wants to get in touch with some guy who owns a casino-related PBN anymore.
+We put a huge amount of effort into creating consistent, quality content, and the kind of links that earn are so much more beneficial.

 However, an area that we’re finding increasingly problematic is link spam attacks.

 A crucial part of our strategy is the frequency with which we audit our backlink profile to keep on top of this.
 “Know your backlink profile better than your mother” has become my motto.
 If you do, you’ll notice anomalies immediately.

 What are Paddy Power’s biggest day-to-day challenges at the moment?

 A big company challenge, and one that impacts SEO, would be reliance on third-party technologies.
 From an SEO perspective, in some cases, this can mean waiting on the next release of a third-party system for quite a small on-site change.

 But the business has taken this issue in hand and, over the last year, a serious focus has been put on replacing third-party technology with our IP.

 We released the new Paddy Power Sports native iPhone app recently, entirely built in-house.
 It was a huge achievement involving collaboration from all parts of the business, and everybody involved is super proud of it.